Palisand/es-categorizer/README.md

 ./main.py load
 ```

-4. Test category extraction with `./main.py extract "Some text"`.
+4. Test wiki category extraction with `./main.py extract "Some text"`.

 Sample output for `./main.py extract -s 3 "The Cubs are destroying the Mets right now."`:
 ```